mbndr/figlet4go/README.md

 - [x] More parsers (HTML)
 - [x] Better parsers (maybe stored in a map)
 - [ ] Pointer-Value standarization
+- [ ] Writer choosing for writing to file
 - [ ] Tests